k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 * The Crawler Filter should be set to 'No Filter' as the discovery should be executed on the entire data platform.

 * Note that when the schema(s) and dataset(s) fields are populated, the override rules are applied only to them.
-This type of rule has no filter effect.
+This type of rule does not have any filtering effect.

 **Example**